Shari Rightmer, Up Cycle Aquaponics

 Shari’s showroom will leave you with an everlasting impression and so will her story.
 Click below to read the full story.

 Gabriela Murguia, MercaMex Distributor, Inc

-In 2014, Gabriela met Mission Community Services Corporation (MCSC) instructors Jesse and Clarita Portillo, who helped her enroll in MCSC’s Empezando Class that they taught at La Verne University in Bakersfield.
+In 2014, Gabriela met Mission Community Services Corporation (MCSC) instructors Jesse and Clarita Portillo, when she enrolled in MCSC’s Empezando Class that they taught a the University of La Verne in Bakersfield.
 Gabriela was excited to learn everything she needed to start and run her business.

 Gabriela’s message to new business owners or those thinking of opening a business: “As the years pass by, I’ve learned that the best way to be ready for life’s next adventure is to be prepared!
 Despite the years of experience I had of managing my family business; I realized that I still needed more.
 I encourage everyone to learn how to do their business plan, because without it you may have that dream in your head, but when you write it, it becomes a goal!
 Keep learning and practicing and you will be successful.”
 “Thank you Jesse and Clarita and MCSC for helping me learn what I needed to be successful.”

 Gabriela and Salvador Vargas are a married couple originally from Michoacán, Mexico, who had a dream to own their own business.
 When they heard the owners of “Panaderia La Perla” wanted to retire, they quickly made an offer and bought the business.
 They saw it as an opportunity to create their own jobs and sustain their family.
 As the business grew, Gabriela and Salvador realized they lacked knowledge about laws, loans and other aspects of running a successful small business.
 They said “There was very little information out there on laws for Hispanics with businesses.”